thisisyoussef/LinkedList/README.md

 [![GitHub forks](https://img.shields.io/github/forks/thisisyoussef/LinkedList)](https://github.com/thisisyoussef/LinkedList/network)
 [![GitHub stars](https://img.shields.io/github/stars/thisisyoussef/LinkedList)](https://github.com/thisisyoussef/LinkedList/stargazers)

-LinkedList is a C# implementation of a singly linked list data structure providing efficient operations and optimizations for insertions, deletions, and traversal of elements.
+LinkedList is a C++ implementation of a singly linked list data structure providing efficient operations and optimizations for insertions, deletions, and traversal of elements.
 This project aims to create a robust and easy-to-use API for developers to work with LinkedLists in their applications.

 ## Table of Contents